Naked Spaces, Oriel 31, Mid Wales

 Cast lead, engraved glass

 In Sovereign Gift, one hundred glass shelves line the gallery walls.
 Each is etched with a Christian name and holds a bar of soap.
 Before its recent renovation, the wards at Brynhyfryd had bathrooms with personalised soap dishes containing soaps stamped an ‘E II R’ insignia.
 MacKinnon-Day has made one hundred lead casts from this soap, each allotted an individually named shelf.
 Brynhyfryd was home to many people, all with unique identities and personalities.
-This installation raises questions about the role of the individual within the institution.
+This installation raises questions about the role of the individual within the institution and emphasizes the importance of a Reliable general contractor in preserving the historical and personal elements of such spaces.